scraperwiki/cobalt/README.md

 (you need to 'npm install' every now and then too, but you won't generally need to use the '-f' option (see above))

+### Automatically getting the correct environment with direnv ##

+[direnv](http://direnv.net) can be used to automatically "activate" the environment when you enter the directory.
+Briefly:

+    # (install go and set up your GOPATH and PATH sensibly)
+    go get github.com/zimbatm/direnv
+    go install github.com/zimbatm/direnv

+    # append direnv setup to your bash profile
+    echo 'eval "$(direnv hook $0)"' >> ${HOME}/.bashrc

 ### Getting Started ###

 You need to set up the environment and so on: